-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ), is seeking applications for funding to support research efforts that improve measurement of juvenile reoffending.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ), is seeking applications for funding for research and evaluation efforts to better understand, prevent, and respond to trafficking in persons in the United States.
 This project furthers the Department's mission by supporting the development of new knowledge and tools to address the challenges of crime and justice in the United States.